Uralstech/ezrSquared/docs/Introduction.markdown

 end
 ```

-Now, what if we don't want the loop/iteration variable to start at zero?
+Now, what if we don't want the loop / iteration variable to start at zero?
 We can also set the start of a count loop!
 ```
 count from -5 to 5 as i do
 	show("The iteration variable, named 'i' is: " + i.as_string())